loociano/MPSM2NetworkPrinting/README.md

 for [Cura](https://github.com/ultimaker/cura) enables network interoperability with Monoprice Select Mini V2 printers.

-Plugin is compatible with Monoprice Select Mini V1 and Delta printers, with limited support ⁠—I do not own these.

 _This software is unofficial and not affiliated with Monoprice.
 Use at your own risk._

+## Compatible printers

+* Monoprice Select Mini V2
+* Monoprice Select Mini V1 (limited support, I do not own one)

+## Incompatible printers

+* Monoprice Mini Delta V2 (has a [different web API](https://gist.github.com/jaredharley/31e6a05da2a2edf44c5150d839439c9b))

 ## Donate